Contributions in form of bug fixes and enhancements to OGRE are always very welcome! This page gives you all the needed pointers on how to do so.

 How to submit a patch?

-The preferred method of contributing to the Ogre3D code base is by simply forking the official code repository on BitBucket, committing the needed changes in your fork and then creating a pull request back to our official repository.
+The preferred method of contributing to the Ogre3D code base is by simply forking the official code repository, committing the needed changes in your fork and then creating a pull request back to our official repository.
 That request can then rather easily be merged by one of our team members.

 In order to report a bug you will need to quickly set up an account there, which is a necessary step to ensure that we have some contact information to get back to you in case of further needed clarification regarding tickets you created, as well as preventing hoax tickets.
 Even if you don’t have anything to report at the moment, setting up an account offers some perks such as the possibility to watch (aka subscribe to) specific tickets that you are interested in and then get notifications once they are updated.